katelloyd83/sound-fundamentals/modules/week-1/_posts/2017-01-05-class-overview.md

 This course will _mostly_ run as weekly modules.

 When a module is released (i.e., it goes live on Moodle and this site), you will have one week to work through it, complete the homework, and submit your homework.
-Your homework will always be due by 11:59 PM on the Thursday of the next week.
+Your homework will always be due by 11:59 PM on the Friday of the next week.
 Please don't wait until 11:59 PM to submit your homework.
 Everyone tries and the Moodle might be on hiatus and then sad things can happen.

-For example, Week 2's Module will open on Thursday, January 14th.
-Therefore, you have through next Thursday, January 21st to complete the module.
-Likewise, your homework is due Thursday by 11:59 PM.
+For example, Week 2's Module will open on Friday, January 15th.
+Therefore, you have through next Thursday, January 22nd to complete the module.
+Likewise, your homework is due Friday by 11:59 PM.

 ## Homework